saptarshibasu/aws-study/README.md

   * **Origin Custom Headers** - Configure CloudFront to forward custom headers to your origin (headers should be rotated periodically).
 Origin server to deny requests not containing correct header
   * **Viewer Protocol Policy** - Configure your distribution to require viewers to use HTTPS to access CloudFront
   * **Origin Protocol Policy** - Configure your distribution to require CloudFront to use the same protocol as viewers to forward requests to the origin (This ensures the headers will remain encrypted)
+* If you want CloudFront to cache different versions of your objects based on the user device, configure CloudFront to forward the applicable headers to your custom origin:
+  * CloudFront-Is-Desktop-Viewer
+  * CloudFront-Is-Mobile-Viewer
+  * CloudFront-Is-SmartTV-Viewer
+  * CloudFront-Is-Tablet-Viewer
+* To cache different versions of your objects based on the **language** specified in the request, program your application to include the language in the Accept-Language header, and configure CloudFront to forward the Accept-Language header to your origin
+* To cache different versions of your objects based on the **country** that the request came from, configure CloudFront to forward the CloudFront-Viewer-Country header to your origin
+* To cache different versions of your objects based on the **protocol** of the request, HTTP or HTTPS, configure CloudFront to forward the CloudFront-Forwarded-Proto header to your origin
+* Caching based on query parameters and cookies are also possible with the similar options.
+It is recommended to forward only those cookies or query parameters to the origin server for which the server returns different objects
 * To create **signed cookies** or **signed URLs**
   * identify an AWS account as a **trusted signer**
   * create a CloudFront **key pair** for the trusted signer